Touchstone Talks: Ep 3 - What's Your Number?

 of what you're going to have

-that we have a firm understanding of what
+with making sure that we have a firm

-And where are you trying to get it to
+and where you trying to get it to

 Right.
 Let's say